 Restrictions on the geographic shape encoded within the 'position information' parameter may exist for certain LCS client types.
-The EPS, including E-UTRAN, shall comply with any shape restrictions defined in LTE and, in a particular country, with any shape restrictions defined for a specific LCS client type in relevant national standards.
+The NG-Core, including NG-RAN, shall comply with any shape restrictions defined in NR and, in a particular country, with any shape restrictions defined for a specific LCS client type in relevant national standards.
 For example, in the US, national standard J-STD-036-B restricts the geographic shape for an emergency services LCS client to minimally either an "ellipsoid point" or an "ellipsoid point with uncertainty circle and confidence" as defined in [4].

-It shall be possible for the majority of the UEs (active or inactive) within a network to use the LCS feature without compromising the radio transmission or signalling capabilities of the E-UTRAN.
+It shall be possible for the majority of the UEs (active or inactive) within a network to use the LCS feature without compromising the radio transmission or signalling capabilities of the NG-RAN.

 The uncertainty of the position measurement shall be network-implementation-dependent, at the choice of the network operator.
 The uncertainty may vary between networks as well as from one area within a network to another.
-The uncertainty may be hundreds of metres in some areas and only a few metres in others.
-In the event that a particular position measurement is provided through a UE-assisted process, the uncertainty may also depend on the capabilities of the UE.
+The uncertainty may be less than hundred metres in some areas and only a few metres in others.
+In the event, that a particular position measurement is provided through a UE-assisted process, the uncertainty may also depend on the capabilities of the UE.
 In some jurisdictions, there is a regulatory requirement for location service accuracy that is part of an emergency service.
 Further details of the accuracy requirements can be found in [3].

 The uncertainty of the position information is dependent on the method used, the position of the UE within the coverage area and the activity of the UE.
-Several design options of the E-UTRAN system (e.g., size of cell, adaptive antenna technique, pathloss estimation, timing accuracy, eNode B surveys) shall allow the network operator to choose a suitable and cost-effective UE positioning method for their market.
+Several design options of the NG-RAN system (e.g., size of cell, adaptive antenna technique, pathloss estimation, timing accuracy, eNode B surveys) shall allow the network operator to choose a suitable and cost-effective UE positioning method for their market.

 There are many different possible uses for the positioning information.
-The positioning functions may be used internally by the EPS, by value-added network services, by the UE itself or through the network, and by "third party" services.
+The positioning functions may be used internally by the NG-Core, by value-added network services, by the UE itself or through the network, and by "third party" services.
 The feature may also be used by an emergency service (which may be mandated or "value-added"), but the location service is not exclusively for emergencies.

-The E-UTRAN is a new radio system design without a pre-existing deployment of “legacy” UEs operating according to the radio interface.
-This freedom from legacy equipment enables the location service feature design to make use of appropriate techniques to provide the most accurate results.
-The technique must also be a cost-effective total solution, must allow evolution to meet evolving service requirements, and must be able to take advantage of advances in technology over the lifetime of E-UTRAN deployments.

-Design of the E-UTRAN positioning capability as documented in this specification includes position methods, protocols and procedures that are either adapted from capabilities already supported for UTRAN and GERAN, or created separately from first principles.
-The proportion of the latter is higher than if the UTRAN and GERAN capabilities had been designed to provide forward compatibility to other access types.
-In contrast to GERAN and UTRAN, the E-UTRAN positioning capabilities are intended to be forward compatible to other access types and other position methods, in an effort to reduce the amount of additional positioning support needed in the future.
-This goal also extends to user plane location solutions such as OMA SUPL ([17], [18]), for which E-UTRAN positioning capabilities are intended to be compatible where appropriate.
+Design of the 5G-RAN positioning capability as documented in this specification includes position methods, protocols and procedures that are either adapted from capabilities already supported for E-UTRAN, UTRAN and GERAN, or created separately from first principles.

-As a basis for the operation of UE Positioning in E-UTRAN, the following assumptions apply:
+As a basis for the operation of UE Positioning in 5G-RAN, the following assumptions apply:

 - both TDD and FDD will be supported;